-Writing in the Journal of American Greatness, Plautus, who is more intent on making Trump to be the candidate he wants, as opposed to the vulgar brute that he is, calls for a conservative nationalism with tremendous purpose whose chief goal will be the elimination of the “managerial class.”
+Writing in the Journal of American Greatness, Plautus, who is more intent on making Trump to be the candidate he wants, as opposed to the vulgar brute that he is, calls for a conservative nationalism with tremendous purpose (link no longer available) whose chief goal will be the elimination of the “managerial class.”

 Comes now a discussion of an originalism that can sing!
 This month's Liberty Forum considers Mike Rappaport and John McGinnis's new book, Originalism and the Good Constitution.
 Rappaport and McGinnis offer their thoughts in a lead essay with responses from Richard Epstein and Ralph Rossum.
 The current Liberty Law Talk is with Mark Helprin on his latest novel In Sunlight and In Shadow.
 We also talk politics, war, and what's right and wrong in Mad Men.
 Walking The Wire and learning criminal procedure and constitutional law in the process.
 Tony Freyer and Andy Morriss: The structure and strategy of the Caymans as an…